What Is Bonding Capacity? 4 Steps To Increase Bond Capacity

 Many successful small contractors have found working on public projects to be a highly lucrative niche as a result of barriers to entry that prevent non-bonded contractors from bidding on these types of projects.
 While often profitable, successfully navigating bonded projects takes time and experience and can be more involved than non bonded projects in the private sector.
 Small contractors that successfully embrace this niche have generally overcome several hurdles including the establishment of a maximum bonding capacity with their surety partner.

-What Is a Contractors Bonding Capacity?
+What Is Bonding Capacity?

 If a contractor wants to grow their business and entertain larger projects over time, they will need to convince their surety partner they are a safe financial risk worthy of higher bonding limits and can handle larger endeavors.